 Second and Third Opinions: In any case where the District has reason to doubt the validity of the initial certification provided, the District may require, at its expense, the employee to obtain the opinion of a second health care provider designated or approved by the employer.
 If the second opinion differs from the first, the District may require, at its expense, the employee to obtain a third opinion from a health care provider agreed upon by both the District and the employee.
 The opinion of the third health care provider shall be considered final and be binding upon both the District and the employee.
-Recertification: The District may request, either orally or in writing, the employee obtain a recertification in connection with the employee's absence, at the employee's expense, no more often than every thirty (30) days unless one or more of the following circumstances apply;
+Recertification: The District may request, either orally or in writing, the employee obtain a recertification a.

-a.
 The original certification is for a period greater than 30 days.
 In this situation, the District may require a recertification after the time of the original certification expires, but in any case, the District may require a recertification every six (6) months.